 Film Editor John Delia has been on all sides of the movie business from publications to film making.
 He has worked as a film critic with ACED Magazine for more than 10 years and earned a Bachelors degree in communications from the University of Florida.
 John is a member of the Southeastern Film Critics Association.
 Follow John on Twitter @staragent1 or send John a message at firstname.lastname@example.org

-May and June feature releases of major films from 2014 on Blu-ray and DVD.
+June and July feature releases of major films on Blu-ray and DVD.
 Most of the movies will also be available on VOD.
 The genre’s are all over the board from comedy to action with a little family in between.
 We will have reviews on most of the titles so check back often and see what our critics have to say about them.
 You may find a gem that you never knew existed or a hilarious comedy to brighten your day.
 Whether you are looking for horror, action-adventure, drama, comedy, crime or alternative lifestyle— the next months will have a little something for most everyone.
 Read more

 Taking the HBO winner and bringing Entourage to the screen, writer and director Doug Ellin takes a big chance on finding an audience.
 While HBO is paid television for those who spend the bucks for their programming, followers tend to be those who subscribed have watched the comedy over the years.
 The campy, silly and often ridiculous satire on filmmaking tries to convince its audience that sex, pervasive language, drugs and nudity are all you need to make a film a hit, but unless you are hooked from the HBO series, you may find Entourage a waste of time.